English name

 Oregano - Origani vulgaris

-From: €1.95
+From: €2.80

 Pansy, Herb trinit Herb - Viola tricolor - Cut

-The pansy (Viola tricolor) belongs to the violet family (Violaceae) and is native to Europe, from Lapland to the Mediterranean, and even in Siberia.
+The pansy (Viola tricolor), also known as the wild violet, is an ornamental plant that has been part of European botanical knowledge for centuries.
+The tricolor violet belongs to the pansy family (Violaceae) and is native to Europe, from Lapland to the Mediterranean, and even to Siberia.

-This plant, which is an annual but can sometimes be perennial, grows to a height of 30 cm and has roots that can go up to 45 cm deep.
-The flowering period extends from May to October.
+This plant, which is annual but can sometimes be perennial, grows to a height of 30 cm and has roots that can reach depths of up to 45 cm.
+Its flowering period extends from May to October.
 The flowers are at least 1 cm wide, but usually larger, with an average diameter of 1.5 cm.
+The plant was first described by the renowned botanist Rembert Dodoens in 1554.

 Papaya - Papayae